jgm/djot/doc/quickstart-for-markdown-users.md

 documentation.

-However, we haven't discussed any of the things you can do in djot but not Markdown..
-See the [syntax description](https://htmlpreview.github.io/?https://github.com/jgm/djot/blob/master/doc/syntax.html) to find about about the new constructions that are available.
+However, we haven't discussed any of the things you can do in djot but not Markdown.
+See the [syntax description](https://htmlpreview.github.io/?https://github.com/jgm/djot/blob/master/doc/syntax.html) to find about the new constructions that are available.